barbalet/milsim-pony/ROADMAP.md

 - Add fidelity in layers: basin coverage first, then higher resolution around travel lanes, landmarks, and sniper perches.
 - Treat the online reference gallery as production data: every district pass should add or replace source captures when the target streets change.
 - Require each cycle from `15` to `20` to improve both the atlas overlay and the in-world district pass.
+- Treat `MilsimPonyGame/Assets/Textures/` as the canonical Canberra texture library: source captures, provenance notes, and derived outputs should live there rather than in ad hoc side directories.
+- Do not close a cycle from `15` to `20` while shipped drawables added or revised in that pass still lack Canberra-sourced texture assignments.

 ## Near-Term Next Actions